 Priyanka Fernandes and Aditi Mhaskar are doing research to assess changes in mental, physical, and environmental health in school aged kids through a curriculum of after school nature programs in South LA parks.
 Click here to read more.

-The Climate Change Committee was co-founded by pediatricians Priyanka Fernandes, Karina Maher, Aditi Mhaskar, and Trisha Roth.
+The Climate Change Committee is led by pediatricians Cindy Baker, Priyanka Fernandes, Karina Maher, and Trisha Roth.
 As a group, these four climate change advocates co-chair the committee.
 Please join us to find ways to protect and improve pediatric environmental health through education and advocacy efforts.